roh-garg/slam_project-16833_spring2018/Readme.md

 # Introduction
-The code builds a map using pose information from SVO odometry and ICP.
+The code builds a map using pose information from SVO odometry and does fusion and finer pointcloud alignment using ICP.

 # Installation
 ## Prerequisite Libraries